jjsullivan5196/wvkbd/README.md

  - Custom color schemes
  - Proper font drawing
  - Intuitive layouts
- - International layouts (cyrillic, arabic)
+ - International layouts (cyrillic, arabic, persian, greek, georgian)
  - Support for 'Copy' keys which are not on the keymap
  - Emoji support
  - Compose key for character variants (e.g. diacritics)